 Martin Luther University Halle-Wittenberg (MLU), Halle/Saale, Germany

 University of Applied Sciences (hsg), Bochum, Germany

 University Hospital and Polyclinic of Obstetrics,

 Dr. rer. medic.
 Sabine Striebich (MLU), master of health professions education

 Elke Mattern M.Sc. (hsg)

-Obstetrical units (OU) in 12 hospitals in Saxony-Anhalt, Thuringia, Berlin and North Rhine-Westphalia
+Obstetrical units (OU) in 17 hospitals in Saxony-Anhalt, Thuringia, Hesse, Rhineland-Pfalz, Lower Saxony, Schleswig-Holstein and North Rhine-Westphalia and Berlin.

 Coordination Center for Clinical Studies Halle / Saale (KKS Halle): The online randomization and data management of the Be-Up study will be carried out by the KKS Halle, which is a service facility of the Medical Faculty of the Martin Luther University Halle-Wittenberg, Halle/Saale, Germany (see www.kks-halle.com).

 Statistical analysis of data by mediStatistica (Dr. Burkhard Haastert)

 Heinrich-Heine University Düsseldorf: The health economic evaluation of the intervention will be conducted by the Institute for Health Services and Health Economics at the Center for Health and Society of Heinrich-Heine University Düsseldorf (Prof. Dr. Dr. Andrea Icks)